theMK2k/bigbox3d/README.md

 path|base path to files|`null`|`?path=/img/` if files are in "img" sub-directory ext|the file extension of the files|`jpg`|`?ext=png` if you have .png files bg|the background color, **IMPORTANT**: always use 6 hex characters!|`999999`|`?bg=ffffff` if you want a white background

+## Extended Usage

+You can extend the usage by utilizing bigbox3d.php which will:

+- load config from bigbox3d.config.json so you can omit URL parameters like path, ext and bg
+- provide specific meta tags (og:title, og:image, twitter:image)

 ## Controls inside the view